Juan José Segura-Egea

 Juan J. Segura-Egea is a Spanish physician who is Professor of Endodontics in University of Seville.
 He is best known for developing endodontic medicine, which studies the relationships between systemic pathologies, such as diabetes, cardiovascular disease or smoking., with apical periodontitis and root canal treatment.
-He is a Certified Member of the European Society of Endodontology (ESE) and vicepresident of the Odontologic Sciences Academy of Spain.
+He is a Certified Member of the European Society of Endodontology (ESE) and vice president of the Odontologic Sciences Academy of Spain.

 Academics

 He was born in Jaen (Andalucía, Spain) in 1959.
 He got the degree in Medicine in 1982 from the University of Seville.
 He received his PhD degree in 1991 from Dpt. of Biochemistry and Molecular Biology, University of Sevilla, Spain.
 He got the degree in Dentistry at the same University in 1995.